 Did you know most (sometimes all!) of the main ingredients of each of the following brands are on the list of “Ingredients to Avoid in Pet Foods at all Costs“?
 AVOID:

 Did you know that the following companies (Hill’s Prescription, Science Diet, Iams, Eukanuba, Purina, Ol’ Roy and Royal Canin) had brands of pet food that were implicated in the huge 2007 Melamine poison recall in which cats and dogs were sickened and died from being poisoned by contaminants in vegetable proteins imported into the United States from China and used as ingredients in pet food?
 You can read the FDA pet food recall report here.

 “I’ve never heard of or know of any cat or dog that’s stayed healthy being fed pet foods from Science Diet, Hills Prescription, Royal Canin, Purina, Iams, Eukanuba, Pedigree or Ol’ Roy, many of these actually being recommended by veterinarians.
 But I know of lots that have gotten very, very sick on them.

-Conversely, I’ve never heard of or know of any cat or dog that’s been unhealthy being fed a balanced, enzyme-rich raw meat diet or a commercial diet that resembles one,” says Roger Biduk.
+Conversely, I’ve never heard of or know of any cat or dog that’s been unhealthy being fed a species-appropriate, balanced, enzyme-rich raw meat diet or a commercial diet that resembles one,” says Roger Biduk.